cyberrangecz/frontend-sandbox-agenda/README.md

 To use the sandbox agenda in your Angular application follow these steps:

 1. Run `npm install @muni-kypo-crp/sandbox-agenda`
-1. Install all peer dependencies
+2. Install all peer dependencies
-1. Create config class extending `SandboxAgendaConfig` from the library.
+3. Create config class extending `SandboxAgendaConfig` from the library.
 Config contains following options:
     +   pollingPeriod
     +   defaultPaginationSize
     +   kypoTopologyConfig
-1. Import specific modules containing components (for example `SandboxDefinitionOverviewComponentsModule`) and provide config through `.forRoot()` method.
+4. Import specific modules containing components (for example `SandboxDefinitionOverviewComponentsModule`) and provide config through `.forRoot()` method.
-1. If you do not override the services, you will also need to provide API service.
-See [kypo-sandbox-api library](https://gitlab.ics.muni.cz/kypo-crp/frontend-angular/apis/kypo-sandbox-api).
+5. If you do not override the services, you will also need to provide API service.
+See [kypo-sandbox-api libraries](https://gitlab.ics.muni.cz/kypo-crp/frontend-angular/apis/kypo-sandbox-api).
+Additionally, PoolDetailComponentsModule and PoolOverviewComponentsModule also require provision of [kypo-training-api](https://gitlab.ics.muni.cz/muni-kypo-crp/frontend-angular/apis/kypo-training-api).
-1. You need to provide implementation of abstract services `SandboxErrorHandler` and `SandboxNotificationService` for error handling and notification displaying.
+6. You need to provide implementation of abstract services `SandboxErrorHandler` and `SandboxNotificationService` for error handling and notification displaying.
-1. Optionally, you can override `SandboxNavigator` service to provide custom navigation if you do not want to use default routes.
+7. Optionally, you can override `SandboxNavigator` service to provide custom navigation if you do not want to use default routes.
-1. Optionally, cou can override and provide own implementation of services
+8. Optionally, cou can override and provide own implementation of services

 For example, you would add `SandboxDefinitionOverviewComponent` like this: